Erika Kaljusaar: Film and television

-Erika Kaljusaar made her television debut with the role of Ethel in the 1986 Ago-Endrik Kerge directed Eesti Telefilm drama Võtmeküsimus.
+Kaljusaar made her television debut with the role of Ethel in the 1986 Ago-Endrik Kerge directed Eesti Telefilm drama Võtmeküsimus.
 This was followed by the role of Juta in the 1988 two-part television historical drama Narva kosk, again directed by Kerge and penned by Vladimir Beekman and Enn Vetemaa.
 The same year, she appeared in the Mikk Mikiver directed television drama Doktor Stockmann for Tallinnfilm.
 She has also appeared in several television series, including roles on the 1998 TV3 drama Kired, the Eesti Televisioon (ETV) crime drama Ohtlik lend in 2006, the long-running ETV drama Õnne 13 in 2007, the Kanal 2 crime series Kelgukoerad in 2009, and several roles on the TV3 comedy-crime series Kättemaksukontor between 2009 and 2010.

 Kaljusaar's first film role was as Mari in the 1989 Kaljo Kiisk-directed Tallinnfilm drama Regina, based on the 1978 novel Valikuvõimalus by Estonian author Aimée Beekman.
 In 1992, she appeared in the Peeter Urbla directed thriller Daam autos, based on the 1968 novel The Lady in the Car with Glasses and a Gun by French author Sébastien Japrisot.

 Later career

-Since 2007, she has worked as a project manager for the Padise Abbey museum in Lääne-Harju Parish, and has been a regular contributor to the civil initiative newspaper Padise Teataja.
+Since 2007, Kaljusaar has worked as a project manager for the Padise Abbey museum in Lääne-Harju Parish, and has been a regular contributor to the civil initiative newspaper Padise Teataja.

 Personal life

-Erika Kaljusaar has been in a long-term relationship with actor Väino Laes since 1980.
+Kaljusaar has been in a long-term relationship with actor Väino Laes since 1980.
 The couple reside in the village of Padise in Harju County, with a summer home and small farm on the island of Saaremaa.